March 73A car-by-car histories

 Other relevant cars

 This section has grown and shrunk again as we have come to understand these cars better.
 The only car left on the list is a "73A" that was bought as a tub and parts by John Mackinlay in New Zealand from Kenny Smith in 2001.
 The tub now appears to be a March 723 monocoque that spent part of its life as a Formula Pacific car in Malaysia.

-Bought as "a basic unrestored tub and some running gear" from Kenny Smith (NZ) by John Mackinlay (Auckland, NZ) in 2001.
+Bought as "a basic unrestored tub and some running gear" from Kenny Smith (NZ) by John Mackinlay (Auckland, New Zealand) in 2001.
 Like so many March F5000s of this period, it is said to be ex-Cannon but this car also has a chassis plate stamped '73A/2', despite having a 1972 March monocoque.
 John originally had the car restored by Bob Needham of Diversified Engineering into the spec of Cannon's 1972 March 72A-Oldsmobile.
 It was fitted with a 4.4-litre Aluminium Oldsmobile V8 and 721 bodywork.

 The car was entered by Mackinlay in the 2005/06 New Zealand F5000 Revival Series, starting at Fielding 12-13 Nov 2005, but first raced in the series at Sandown Park Nov 2006.
 Mackinlay appeared in selected rounds of the 2007/08 and 2008/09 Tasman Cup Revival series including the the Australian GP meeting 28 Mar 2009, was a regular competitor in the 2009/10 series, then missed 2010/11 and returned for the 2011/12 series.
 Last seen at Hampton Downs Jan 2012.
 Taken to Shayne Windelburn in 2014, to fit a 1973 March body with front-mounted radiator.
 Restoration completed by July 2016.